-- Students/staff may return to school days 6-10 as long as they are able to mask.
-When masks are off during snack/lunch, students sit distanced from peers.
+- Students/staff may return to school on days 6-10 as long as they are able to mask according to the current guidance.

-- Students who are positive and opt not to wear a mask after day 5 must continue to stay home through day 10.
+- Students/staff who are positive and opt not to wear a mask after day 5 must continue to stay home through day 10.
 Students/staff should stay home beyond the 5 days if they're still very symptomatic and/or testing positive at home.
 Those are good indicators of individuals potentially still being contagious.

 - Alternatively, beginning on day 6 from symptom onset, the positive individual can provide two sequential negative tests, 48 hours apart, to shorten the length of time of masking in the 6-10 day period.
 Please provide a picture or proof of the tests to your school nurse.

-- A COVID-positive notification letter is sent out by classroom in elementary schools.
+- A COVID-positive notification letter is sent out by classrooms in elementary schools.

 COVID FAQ 2023-24